Skip to content

 Monk's Garden, Avebury Manor | © National Trust / Abby George

 The garden at Avebury Manor is arranged as a series of 'rooms', each with a different name and individual character.
-In this tranquil and relaxing space you can take your time to sit and enjoy the sights and scents around you.
+Take your time to explore and discover or simply take a seat and enjoy the sights and scents around you.

 The Kitchen Garden

-The Kitchen Garden is now packed with a wide range of organically grown produce and cut flowers, all of which are regularly harvested and displayed for visitors to see and take some home.
-The gardening team are working to extend the seasonal availability of produce and this will continually change according to seasonal availability.
+The Kitchen Garden includes a wide range of organically grown produce and cut flowers, all of which are regularly harvested and displayed for visitors to see and take home in exchange for a donation.

 The Monk’s Garden

-The Monk's Garden is abundant with a wide variety of herbaceous perennials and annuals, including vegetables, to enhance the potager style we planned this year.
+The Monk's Garden includes a wide variety of herbaceous perennials and annuals, including vegetables to enhance the potager style planted earlier this year.

 The Church Garden